kaushikjilla18/kaushik-jilla-intellivote/README.md

 ### User Profile
 - Voters: These are the primary users of the app.
 They will visit Intellivote to cast their votes in various elections, polls, or decision-making processes.
-- Administrators/Election Managers
 - Candidates/Contestants/Voters

 ### Features
-- User Authentication
+- User Authentication(hardcoded)
+- Signup page
 - Voting Interface
 - Election/Voting Setup
-- Results Display
+- Quiz questions Display

 ## Implementation
 Yet to be decided.